toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/03-guides.md

 For more information about age categories and occupancies, please see [Understanding Occupancy and Age Category Settings in the Room Type Resource](#/occupancyAgeCategory) in this section.
 ### New Bed Type Definition

 The way Expedia collects bedding information has now changed in a significant way.
-When it came to bed type configuration for a room, in V1, partners were constrained to a list of 240 possible values, for all possible combinations of bed types.
-For example, a partner who needed to configure a room with 1 double bed and 2 single beds had to do it using bed type id 1.66 from the list of predefined configurations Expedia maintained:
+In V1, When it came to bed type configuration for a room, partners were constrained to a list of 240 possible values, for all possible combinations of bed types.
+For example, a partner who needed to configure a room with 1 double bed and 2 single beds had to do it using bed type id 1.66 from the list of predefined configurations maintained by Expedia:
 ```json
 "bedTypes": [{
     "id": "1.66",